ioccc-src/winner/next/rules.md

 ## Rule 11
 </div>

-Programs that require special privileges (`setuid(2)`, `setgid(2)`, super-user, special owner, special group, etc.) are still highly discouraged.
+Programs that require special privileges (`setuid(2)`, `setgid(2)`, super-user, special owner, special group, etc.) are still **HIGHLY DISCOURAGED**.
 We do not guarantee these functions will behave as you expect on our test platforms.
-If your program needs special permissions **please document them** in the remarks file.
+If your program needs special permissions you **MUST** document this fact, and explain why it is needed in your submissions `remarks.md` file.

 <div id="rule12">